Jamaica Country Commercial Guide

 Labeling of imported products

 The Bureau of Standards Jamaica (BSJ) develops and implements Jamaica’s labeling regulations for imported food products as stipulated under the Standards Act.
 The Act gives BSJ the legal authority to grant exemptions from any portion of the labeling requirements when there are labeling violations.
-If such exemptions are granted, it is compulsory that the products be relabeled to full compliance prior to retail distribution.
+If such exemptions are granted, it is compulsory that the products be relabeled to meet compliance prior to retail distribution.

 Opportunities

-Jamaica’s agriculture policy seeks to diversify the production of agricultural goods to build self-sufficiency, promote exports, and service the growing tourism industry.
-Jamaica’s challenge is the inability to produce significant quantities of consistent high-quality agricultural goods.
-There are opportunities in agricultural innovation and developing the supply chain to counter these challenges.
-The Jamaica Promotions Corporation, (JAMPRO) facilitates investment in key products, including yam, turmeric, Irish potato, sheep, cocoa, coffee, pineapple, onion, ginger, and honey, as they are considered strategically important.
+There is also potential for growth in agriculture and agro-processing equipment and services.
+Locally sourced and sustainable products are gaining traction, and export possibilities exist in this sector.
+Jamaica’s agriculture policy seeks to diversify the production of agricultural goods to build self-sufficiency and food security, promote exports, and service the growing tourism industry There are opportunities in agricultural innovation and supply chain development to address these goals.
+The Jamaica Promotions Corporation (JAMPRO) facilitates investment in products identified as strategic, including yam, turmeric, Irish potato, sheep, cocoa, coffee, pineapple, onion, ginger, and honey.